 - Securing the funding required for the trip

-The ABP Administrator and Co-Chairs operate the program so that students – board members, team leaders, trip participants – learn about, and strive to practice, the CAE’s Civic Competencies.
-They ensure that the ABP is a living laboratory for the 5 Pathways to Service, fostering the idea that we all have a responsibility to our various communities and that those who seek to serve think through and employ the form(s) of service that will best address a particular community challenge.
+The ABP Administrator and Co-Chairs operate the program so that students – board members, team leaders, trip participants – learn about, and strive to practice the Student Engagement Civic Competencies.
+They ensure that the ABP is a living laboratory for the 5 Pathways to Service, fostering the idea that we all have a responsibility to our various communities and that those who seek to serve think through and employ the form(s) of civic engagement that will best address a particular community challenge.